$159.99 Original price was: $159.99.$129.99Current price is: $129.99.

 Cellular senescence

-Research shows that replenishing NAD⁺ may improve biomarkers of aging and support genomic integrity.
+Research indicates that replenishing NAD⁺ may enhance biomarkers of aging and promote genomic integrity.

-While NAD⁺ precursors like NMN and NR have gained attention for their potential to increase NAD⁺ levels and support healthy aging, this product is for research use only.
+While NAD⁺ precursors, such as NMN and NR, have gained attention for their potential to increase NAD⁺ levels and support healthy aging, this product is intended for research use only.
 Preliminary studies suggest benefits in:

 Metabolic health